 - A Curriculum Vitae including academic work carried out.

-- A copy of an identity document that is legally valid in the Netherlands (such as a passport, a driving license or an ID-card).
+- A copy of an identity document that is legally valid in the Netherlands (such as a passport or an ID-card).

 - Your TSP as approved by your supervisor(s), including, in case of exemption requests, evidence of the curriculum components which you have followed, certified diploma supplements and/or original transcripts.